cfalta/PowerShellArmoury/README.md

 </br>
 </br>

 ## Example usage

+You can find a very brief introduction below.
+Also have a look a these two blog posts [here](https://cyberstoph.org/posts/2019/12/evading-anti-virus-with-powershell-armoury/) and [here](https://cyberstoph.org/posts/2020/02/psarmoury-1.4-now-with-even-more-armour/).

-Use the commands below to create an armoury with all default settings.
+Use the following commands to create an armoury with all default settings.
 You can start with the sample config file in this repository for inspiration.

 ``` powershell
 . .\New-PSArmoury.ps1